aiera123/JS-Project/README.md

 # JS-Project
-This is the basic project .
+This is basic project .